-For the current SAR reporting period, DDS advised they are struggling with the program due to a lack of training and staff turnover.
-Between January 1, 2023, and June 30, 2023, there were two use of force incidents input into Blue Team / IA Pro.
-DDS intends to arrange training so that staff can familiarize themselves with the program.
+During the last SAR reporting period, DDS advised they were struggling with the program due to a lack of training and staff turnover.
+Between January 1, 2023, and June 30, 2023, there were two use of force incidents entered into Blue Team/IAPro.
+DDS reports it intends to arrange training so that staff can familiarize themselves with the program and utilize the EIS as designed.
 The training will begin with the Commanders, Lieutenants, as well as the new Chief and Regional Commander, so all are familiar with the system and are able to utilize it properly based on its intended purpose.
-The OLES will continue to monitor the department's usage of Blue Team/IA Pro.